Fairmont St Andrews

-The Fairmont St. Andrews Bay is a 5-star resort hotel situated 2 mi outside the town of St. Andrews in Fife, Scotland.
-The hotel is managed by Fairmont Hotels and Resorts and owned by a company led by Great Century.
+The Fairmont St Andrews Bay is a resort hotel situated 2 mi outside the town of St. Andrews in Fife, Scotland.
+The hotel is managed by Fairmont Hotels and Resorts and owned by Accor, a French hospitality company.

-Overview

 History

-The £50 million resort opened in June 2001 as St. Andrews Bay Golf Resort & Spa owned by US entrepreneur Don Panoz, as part of the Château Élan Hotels & Resorts consortium.
-In 2006 the resort was bought by Apollo Real Estate Advisors (renamed AREA Property Partners) and is now managed by FRHI Hotels & Resorts.
+The resort opened in June 2001 as St Andrews Bay Golf Resort & Spa owned by US entrepreneur Don Panoz, as part of the Château Élan Hotels & Resorts consortium.
+In 2006 the resort was bought by Apollo Real Estate Advisors.
 This prompted a name change to Fairmont St Andrews Bay.

-In August 2014 it was announced Kennedy Wilson Real Estate PLC had purchased the property, with FRHI Hotel & Resorts continuing to manage the hotel and its operations.
+In August 2014 it was announced Kennedy Wilson Real Estate had purchased the property, with FRHI Hotel & Resorts continuing to manage the hotel and its operations.

-Refurbishment

 In 2008-9 the resort underwent a £17 million renovation, with all 209 guest rooms and the Signature Spa refurbished.
 The public areas were also upgraded, including the lobby, corridors, atrium and Kittocks Bar.
-The Rock and Spindle bar had been opened the previous year, and the conference center had also been refurbished.
+The Rock and Spindle bar had been opened the previous year, and the conference centre had also been refurbished.

 At this time the two golf courses were also altered and the Devlin Course was renamed the Kittocks Course.

-In 2017, Fairmont St. Andrews Bay underwent another multi-million pound renovation.
-Managed by designers RPW, the redevelopment was influenced by the history and landscapes of St Andrews and involved a complete redesign of the hotel’s atrium.
+In 2017, Fairmont St Andrews Bay underwent another renovation.
+Managed by designers RPW, the redevelopment was influenced by the history and landscapes of St Andrews and involved a complete redesign of the hotel's atrium.

-Resort Facilities

-Rooms

-The resort has 211 bedrooms including 17 suites and 2 external manor homes.
-The hotel has four types of suites: Studio, Junior, Deluxe and Executive as well as the Kingdom of Fife Suite, the hotel’s largest accommodation.

-Restaurants

-The resort has six dining outlets which offer a variety of cuisines.

-La Cucina is an Italian eatery offering simple dishes.
-The menu focuses on antipasti, pizza and pasta, daily specials, seafood, fish, and meats.

-The Squire is the hotel’s main restaurant, named after golf legend Gene Sarazen.
-It is a contemporary brasserie-style restaurant and the Table d’Hôte menu changes seasonally.

-The St. Andrews Bar & Grill serves breakfast, lunch and dinner with views of the golf courses and the bay of St. Andrews.

-Zephyr Sports Bar is a luxury sports bar, showing televised live sports, as well as boasting a pool table, dart board and foosball.

-Kittocks Den is a lobby bar, serving cocktails, liquors and whisky as well as lunch and supper.